llSourcell/The_Math_of_Intelligence/Week2/README.md

-## Coding Challenge -- Submission not applied to challenge
+## Coding Challenge -- Not submitted to challenge

 This week's coding challenge is to implement **Newton's Method for optimization**.
 By <a href="https://github.com/llSourcell/The_Math_of_Intelligence">Siraj Raval.</a>